Introduction

 Raised Beds Can Dry Out Faster Too

-Raised beds are brilliant for drainage, structure and easy access.
-However, that good drainage can work against you during dry summer weather.
+Raised beds are great for drainage and easy access, but that good drainage can work against you in dry weather.

 Signs that a raised bed is drying too quickly include: